How to Build a Website From HTML: Step-by-Step Checklist

 Setting up a clean folder structure keeps files organized and makes linking resources straightforward.
 It also prepares the project for version control and deployment.

-touch index.html css/styles.css js/main.js
+``nmkdir my-website cd my-website mkdir css js touch index.html css/styles.css js/main.js

-code .
+code . ``n Expected outcome:

 Common issues and fixes:

-- Files not visible: refresh file explorer in editor or check current directory with ls or dir.
+- Files not visible: refresh file explorer in editor or check current directory with

-- Permission errors creating files: try running terminal as administrator or use a GUI to create files.
+lsordir. - Permission errors creating files: try running terminal as administrator or use a GUI to create files.

-- “code” command not found: install VS Code and enable the command-line tool from the app’s Command Palette.
+codecommand not found: install VS Code and enable the command-line tool from the app’s Command Palette.

 Time estimate: ~20 minutes

-Build the basic HTML scaffold
+Step 2: Build the Basic HTML Scaffold

 Action to take: